Paper Categories

 My in-Stock Paper

 Any paper you keep on hand, or can get your hands on in a hurry.
-It's also the only cut-size paper Morning Flight will let you quote in partial reams.
-Before you designate any item as My in-Stock Paper, ask yourself this:
+It used to be the only category Morning Flight would let you quote in broken reams or partial boxes, but that has changed.
+Every category now has a check box to either prevent or allow it.

-As the name implies, any paper that you order for a specific job.
-If the customer orders 600 letterheads, Morning Flight expects you to buy at least 1,000 sheets.
-The program won't let you buy one-and-a-half reams because nobody will sell you half a ream.
+As the name implies, any paper you need to order for a specific job.
+If a customer orders 600 envelopes, Morning Flight assumes you have to buy at least two boxes of 500.
+The program is reluctant to let you buy one-and-a-half boxes because it knows nobody will sell you one-and-a-half boxes.
+You can override that even for items you don't carry in inventory by unchecking the "no partial reams" box.
+Before you do though, ask yourself this:

 NoPartialReams